SarahAssaad/ELSA_HCAP_Number_Series/README.md

 | ELSA | Number_series_elsa.do | NS_variables_elsa.xlsx |
 | HCAP | Number_series_hcap.do | NS_variables_hcap.xlsx |

-Note that in the datasets for ELSA and HCAP, Set 1 corresponds to raw data labelled with 'Set 3' and Set 2 corresponds to raw data labelled with 'Set 1', 'Set 2', 'Set 4' and 'Set 5'.
+Note that in the datasets for ELSA and HCAP, Set 1 corresponds to raw data labeled with 'Set 3', and Set 2 corresponds to raw data labeled with 'Set 1', 'Set 2', 'Set 4', and 'Set 5'.
 This is evident in the Excel files which are to be used in conjunction with the STATA files.

 **Final important remarks**